Braze, Inc. (NASDAQ:BRZE) to Post FY2023 Earnings of ($1.43) Per Share, Oppenheimer Forecasts

-Braze, Inc. (NASDAQ:BRZE – Get Rating) – Oppenheimer lifted their FY2023 EPS estimates for Braze in a research report issued on Wednesday, December 14th.
-Oppenheimer analyst B. Schwartz now anticipates that the company will earn ($1.43) per share for the year, up from their previous forecast of ($1.47).
-Oppenheimer currently has a “Outperform” rating and a $34.00 target price on the stock.
+Braze, Inc. (NASDAQ:BRZE – Get Rating) – Research analysts at Oppenheimer lifted their FY2023 earnings estimates for Braze in a report issued on Wednesday, December 14th.
+Oppenheimer analyst B. Schwartz now expects that the company will post earnings per share of ($1.43) for the year, up from their prior forecast of ($1.47).
+Oppenheimer has a “Outperform” rating and a $34.00 price objective on the stock.
 The consensus estimate for Braze’s current full-year earnings is ($1.48) per share.
 Oppenheimer also issued estimates for Braze’s Q2 2024 earnings at ($0.32) EPS, Q3 2024 earnings at ($0.33) EPS and Q4 2024 earnings at ($0.36) EPS.

-A number of other equities research analysts have also commented on the company.
-Raymond James dropped their target price on Braze from $50.00 to $38.00 and set an “outperform” rating on the stock in a research report on Wednesday, December 14th.
-Barclays dropped their target price on Braze from $50.00 to $45.00 and set an “overweight” rating on the stock in a research report on Wednesday, December 14th.
-Cowen dropped their target price on Braze from $47.00 to $44.00 in a research report on Wednesday, December 14th.
-Loop Capital dropped their target price on Braze from $52.00 to $40.00 and set a “buy” rating on the stock in a research report on Wednesday, December 14th.
-Finally, Piper Sandler lowered their price objective on Braze from $38.00 to $33.00 and set an “overweight” rating on the stock in a research report on Wednesday, December 14th.
-Fourteen investment analysts have rated the stock with a buy rating, Based on data from MarketBeat.com, the company currently has an average rating of “Buy” and a consensus price target of $42.64.
+Other equities analysts have also recently issued reports about the stock.
+Cowen reduced their price objective on shares of Braze from $47.00 to $44.00 in a research note on Wednesday, December 14th.
+Piper Sandler cut their price objective on shares of Braze from $38.00 to $33.00 and set an “overweight” rating on the stock in a research report on Wednesday, December 14th.
+JMP Securities cut their price objective on shares of Braze from $52.00 to $46.00 and set a “market outperform” rating on the stock in a research report on Wednesday, December 14th.
+UBS Group lowered their price target on shares of Braze to $40.00 in a research note on Wednesday, December 14th.
+Finally, Canaccord Genuity Group lowered their price target on shares of Braze from $47.00 to $33.00 in a research note on Wednesday, December 14th.
+Fourteen analysts have rated the stock with a buy rating, Based on data from MarketBeat, Braze has an average rating of “Buy” and an average target price of $42.64.

 Institutional Inflows and Outflows

-Several hedge funds have recently added to or reduced their stakes in BRZE.
-Royal Bank of Canada raised its stake in Braze by 189.3% in the 3rd quarter.
-Royal Bank of Canada now owns 1,160 shares of the company’s stock valued at $40,000 after purchasing an additional 759 shares during the last quarter.
-Bank of America Corp DE raised its stake in Braze by 50,225.0% in the 1st quarter.
-Bank of America Corp DE now owns 2,013 shares of the company’s stock valued at $83,000 after purchasing an additional 2,009 shares during the last quarter.
-Zurcher Kantonalbank Zurich Cantonalbank acquired a new stake in shares of Braze in the 3rd quarter worth $108,000.
-JPMorgan Chase & Co. acquired a new stake in shares of Braze in the 2nd quarter worth $140,000.
-Finally, Tower Research Capital LLC TRC acquired a new stake in shares of Braze in the 3rd quarter worth $170,000.
-39.38% of the stock is owned by institutional investors and hedge funds.
+Institutional investors and hedge funds have recently bought and sold shares of the stock.
+Royal Bank of Canada boosted its stake in Braze by 189.3% during the third quarter.
+Royal Bank of Canada now owns 1,160 shares of the company’s stock worth $40,000 after acquiring an additional 759 shares in the last quarter.
+Bank of America Corp DE lifted its stake in shares of Braze by 50,225.0% in the first quarter.
+Bank of America Corp DE now owns 2,013 shares of the company’s stock valued at $83,000 after buying an additional 2,009 shares in the last quarter.
+Zurcher Kantonalbank Zurich Cantonalbank bought a new position in shares of Braze in the third quarter valued at $108,000.
+JPMorgan Chase & Co. bought a new position in shares of Braze in the second quarter valued at $140,000.
+Finally, Tower Research Capital LLC TRC bought a new position in shares of Braze in the third quarter valued at $170,000.
+39.38% of the stock is owned by institutional investors.

 Braze, Inc operates a customer engagement platform that provides interactions between consumers and brands worldwide.
 It offers data ingestion products, such as Braze software development kits that automatically manage data ingestion and the delivery of mobile and web notifications, in-application/in-browser interstitial messages, and content cards, as well as can be integrated into a range of digital interfaces and application development frameworks; REST API that can be used to import or export data or to trigger workflows between Braze and brands' existing technology stacks; and partner cohort syncing, which allow brands to sync user cohorts from partners.